drubinstein/pokerl/content/docs/chapter-3/metrics/index.md

 </div>

 Sometimes the heatmap would also clue me into "routes" the agents' policy would collapse to.
-For example when I mis-weighted tree cutting rewards, the heatmap pointed out that the agents' would optimize for a route that would maximize their ability to cut trees in an episode.
+For example when I mis-weighted tree `CUT`ting rewards, the heatmap pointed out that the agents' would optimize for a route that would maximize their ability to `CUT` trees in an episode.

 <div style="text-align: center;">

 {{< figure
-  src="assets/maxcut.png"
+  src="assets/max`CUT`.png"
-  caption="A screenshot of a heatmap on WandB mid-experiment where the agent is fixated on cutting multiple trees in a loop." class="ma0 w-75"
+  caption="A screenshot of a heatmap on WandB mid-experiment where the agent is fixated on `CUT`ting multiple trees in a loop." class="ma0 w-75"
 >}}